rtbo/dub-build-deep/ReadMe.md

 Most options are the same than expected by DUB describe.

-            --config Specificy a DUB configuration --override-config Specify a DUB configuration for a sub-dependency --dub Specify a DUB executable
+            --config Specify a DUB configuration --override-config Specify a DUB configuration for a sub-dependency --dub Specify a DUB executable
           --compiler D compiler to be used